iBl4St3R/CMS2026_OXL/readme.md

 ## 📄 License

-© Blaster — Custom License
+© iBlaster — Custom License
 Free to play with.
 Not free to copy, rebrand, or redistribute.
 See [LICENSE](https://github.com/iBl4St3R/CMS2026_OXL?tab=License-1-ov-file) for full details.